 “I believe in the mission of this school with all of my being and the absolute need for it in our society today.
 I am so grateful God has blessed me with this job … the opportunity to share my passion for LCA with others, and help build a connected community here.”

-Sarah obtained a Bachelor’s degree in Psychology and Health from St. Cloud State University and studied Counseling and Student Personnel at Minnesota State University Mankato before finding a home in educational-based athletics.
+Sarah obtained a Bachelor’s degree in Psychology and Health from St. Cloud State University and studied Counseling and Student Personnel at Minnesota State University Mankato before finding a home in education-based athletics.

 Prior to joining the Lion Pride, Sarah embraced being a Washington Wildcat, Faribault Falcon, St. Cloud Husky and a Blake Bear!
 Being a part of each of those team identities has built a foundation for being both a team player and a team leader.
 Sarah believes strongly that involvement in activities outside the classroom enrich and balance the student experience.